jeka-dev/jeka/README.md

 ![Logo of Jerkar](https://github.com/jerkar/jerkar/blob/master/doc/jerkar.png)

 Jerkar is a complete **Java** built system ala _Ant_, _Maven_ or _Gradle_ but using only a **Java** internal DSL to describe builds : no XML, no foreign language.
-Breaking a common belief, it makes prove that Java is perfectually suitable in this domain.
+Breaking a common belief, it makes proof that Java is perfectly suitable in this domain.

 It is primarily intended to build project written in Java language but can also be used for any task execution purpose.